Intrinsic DNA fluorescence: Monomeric chromophores

-Cartoon representing photon absorption by the chromophore TREL and subsequent ultrafast relaxation through a conical intersection.
+Cartoon representing photon absorption by the chromophore TREL and subsequent ultrafast relaxation through a conical intersection.(European e-knownet project.)

 Emission from the monomeric DNA chromophores arises from their lower in energy electronic excited states, that is the ππ* states of the nucleobases.
 These are bright states, in the sense that they are also responsible for photon absorption.

-Cartoon representing excited state relaxation via conformational motions.
+Cartoon representing excited state relaxation via conformational motions.(European e-knownet project.)

 Their lifetimes are extremely short: they fully decay within, at most, a few ps.
 Such ultrafast decays are due to the existence of conical intersections connecting the excited state with the ground state.
 Therefore, the dominant deactivation pathway is non-radiative, leading to very low fluorescence quantum yields.

 The evolution toward the conical intersection is accompanied by conformational movements.
 An important part of the photons is emitted while the system is moving along the potential energy surface of the excited state, before reaching a point of minimum energy.
 As the electronic structrure of the chromophores is modified during this time, the fluorescence decays cannot be fitted by mono-expontential functions.